-Our King River White Water Rafting trip is a full day rafting experience which takes you through the lush temperate rainforest wilderness of Tasmania’s West Coast.
+King River Rafting, Tasmania: This is a full day rafting trip on the King River.
+This exhilarating rafting trip takes you through the lush temperate rainforest wilderness of Tasmania’s West Coast.
 The rafting trip takes you from the exhilaration of the swiftly flowing gorge and the roar of the famous Sailor Jack rapid, to the gentle tranquility of King rivers tree-lined lower reaches.
 This white water rafting trip is a 20 km journey down the King River.
-The only regular one day wilderness rafting trip on Tasmania's West Coast.
+The King River Rafting trip is the only regular one day wilderness rafting trip on Tasmania's West Coast.

 The King River White Water Rafting tour starts from Queenstown where our experienced rafting guides will take you to Newall Creek on the King River.
 The journey down the King River takes approximately six hour.
 Your see magestic Huon Pine trees, the Garfield River platypus pool, portage the Sailor Jack rapid, locate the Abt Railway and find out about the West Coast’s mining history plus more.
 Keep an eye out for the timid platypus or a passing wallaby – wildlife in the thick rainforest can be hard to see so keen eyes are needed.

 The King River White Water Rafting runs during the summer months only.

 King River Rafting Snapshot

 - Exciting rapids to grade three

 - Pass through ancient rainforest and rare Huon Pine and King Billy Pine trees

 - See the unspoiled environment of the Garfield River

 - Full day wilderness rafting experience